 Partners

-The host team is part ofDoctoral School 60: Territories, Time, Societies, and Development.
+The research team is part ofDoctoral School 60: Territories, Time, Societies, and Development.

-The team members are scientific experts for various national and international peer-reviewed journals:
+The team members serve as scientific experts for various national and international peer-reviewed journals:

 circus sciences

-Partnershipwith the University Center for Circus Arts Education and Researchat Paul Valéry Montpellier 3 University, the only one of its kind in Europe.
+Partnershipwith the University Center for Circus Education and Researchat Paul-Valéry Montpellier 3 University, the only one of its kind in Europe

 Launch of the Collaborative Research Institute on Physical Activity and Health Promotion (ReCAPPS)